Savannah Guthrie

-Savannah Clark Guthrie (born December 27, 1971) is an Australian-born American broadcast journalist and attorney.
-She is a main co-anchor of the NBC News, morning show Today, a position she has held since July 2012.
+Savannah Clark Guthrie (born December 27, 1971) is an American broadcast journalist and former attorney.
+She is a main co-anchor of the NBC News morning show Today, a position she has held since July 2012.

 Guthrie joined NBC News in September 2007 as a legal analyst and correspondent, regularly reporting on trials throughout the country.
 After serving as a White House correspondent between 2008 and 2011 and as co-anchor of the MSNBC program The Daily Rundown in 2010 and 2011, Guthrie was announced as the co-host of Today's third hour alongside Natalie Morales and Al Roker.
 In that role, she substituted as news anchor and main co-host and appeared as the chief legal analyst across all NBC platforms.
 Guthrie ceased to be the third-hour co-host and chief legal analyst in 2012 when she replaced Ann Curry as co-anchor of Today.

 Early life and education

 Savannah Clark Guthrie, named for her great-grandmother, was born in Melbourne, Australia, where her father was stationed for work.
+They lived in the suburb of Beaumaris when she was born.
 Her family returned to the United States and moved to Tucson, Arizona, two years later.
 The first time Guthrie returned to Australia was in 2015 while working for Today, which she described as a "lifelong dream" of hers.

-She made the trip with her mother, Nancy, to visit her birthplace at the Maternity Ward of Sandringham Hospital in Sandringham, Victoria, an affluent beachside town located 16 km (10 mi) southeast of Melbourne's central business district.
-They then visited the family’s former home nearby Beaumaris.
-Guthrie also spent some time in Sydney before returning to the United States.

-She graduated from Amphitheater High School in Tucson.

-Guthrie received a B.A. in journalism from the University of Arizona, graduating cum laude in 1993.
+After graduating from Amphitheater High School in Tucson, Guthrie received a B.A. in journalism from the University of Arizona, graduating cum laude in 1993.
 She was a member of the Arizona Alpha chapter of Pi Beta Phi.

-Guthrie received a Juris Doctor from Georgetown University Law Center, where she graduated magna cum laude in 2002.
+She received a Juris Doctor (J.D.) from Georgetown University Law Center, where she graduated magna cum laude in 2002.
+She received the highest score on the Arizona Bar exam in the year she took it.